hemisemidemipresent/btd6-modding-tutorial/README.md

 <img src="https://cdn.discordapp.com/attachments/761529691491270656/831433661270065172/unknown.png"/>

 Click on Settings and enable alpha releases.
 Make sure version 0.3.0 is selected.
+(VERY IMPORTANT, you will get an error if you use version 0.2.7.4)

 Click the "select" button.